HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         Your goal is to store a proof on-chain about the fact that you signed a contract (Proof of Existence).
-To sign the contract, you need a private key tied to your DID, which can be accessed through the private interface (`morpheus.priv(unlockPassword)`).
+To sign the contract, you need a private key tied to your DID, which can be accessed through a private interface.
 We provide you with a method that signs the message with your private key.
 After invoking this method, you have generated the data with your signature attached to it.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">